krizkontrolz/Home-Assistant-nextion_handler/README.md

 Assumes a Home-Assistant-style color-wheel with red (hue 0) at 3 o'clock, increasing CLOCKWISE to 360.

-(CLOCKWISE accounts for screen y increasing downwards, which reverses angle of Cartesian ArcTan.
+(CLOCKWISE accounts for display y increasing downwards, which reverses angle of Cartesian ArcTan.
 So hue=90, with a greenish color, is at the 6 o'clock position.)

 The Nexion Editor example below shows a template generic 'pop-up' light control page (that can be called for an abritrary light entity) together with the event for tapping on the color wheel to build the `HA_ACT.txt` command_string to call the `lt_cw` NH command.